General Questions

 Yes.
 The Roth Conversion feature converts funds from Tax-Deferred Investments to Tax-Free Investments by "filling up" your chosen federal income tax bracket for the years specified.

 A Roth conversion can reduce or eliminate future required minimum distributions (RMDs), providing greater control over your retirement income and tax planning.
 The ideal timing for a Roth conversion is typically during periods of lower taxes, which often occur after retirement but before Social Security and RMDs begin.
+At present, Roth conversions are available only after retirement.

 Additionally, it is important to assess the potential implications on Medicare Income-Related Monthly Adjustment Amount (IRMAA) surcharges.
 The IW Retirement Planner Tax Analysis charts can help identify lower-tax years and highlight any potential impacts on IRMAA surcharges.